-Does your collie suffer from the wobbles?
+Does your dog suffer from the collie wobbles?

 Border Collie Collapse (BCC) is an episodic nervous system disorder that is triggered by strenuous exercise.
 It's been observed in dogs used for working stock as well as dogs participating in agility or fly-ball competitions or repeatedly retrieving a ball.
 This disorder has also been called exercise induced collapse (EIC), exercise induced hyperthermia (EIH), stress seizures and 'the wobbles.'
 Research is currently underway to identify the genetic mutation that characterises the disease.
 If you run a collie, you should be aware of the symptoms.
 Dr Janette Mattey explains more about it.